muratk3n/thirdwave/en/README.md

 of light, concepts like close, far is for the renderer...
 Space is emergent for the gamer, dude who plays.

-If The Programmer had any brains he would seperate the backg logic from his UI anyway.
+If The Programmer is good (which "He" probably is) he would seperate the backg logic from his UI anyway.

 ---